w3c/wai-tutorials/source/forms/labels.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-#### … for a group of fields

-In the following example, the layout and example text in the form fields indicate which data needs to be entered into which form field.
-The visible “Date of birth:” label is associated with the day field to have the possibility to click on the label and set the focus in the first form field this way.
-Additionally, as one form field can have multiple labels, the “Day” label is associated to this form field as well.
-All other form fields have a hidden label as well.
+### Group of form elements
+{:.ex}

+In the following example, the user is asked to provide the date of birth.
+There are three form fields, one of which is a pull-down menu with the text "January" visible.
+The other two form fields right before and after the month field have different sizes that match the 2-digit day of the month and 4-digit year numbers.
+There is also placeholder text provided to further indicate the purpose of these two fields.
+A single visible label "Date of birth" is sufficient to explain this group of form fields in most situations.

+To make the code more robust and address other situations, such as displaying the form fields individually on a mobile device, hidden labels have been provided for each form element.
+They are now identified as "Day", "Month", and "Year" within the code.

 {::nomarkdown}
 <%= sample_start %>

 <form method="post" action="#">
   <div>
-    <label for="day">Date of birth: </label> <label class="visuallyhidden" for="day">Day</label> <input type="text" id="day" maxlength="2" style="width:1.5em;text-align:right;" placeholder="01">
+    <label for="day">Date of birth: </label> <label class="visuallyhidden" for="day">Day: </label> <input type="text" id="day" maxlength="2" style="width:1.5em;text-align:right;" placeholder="01">
     <label class="visuallyhidden" for="month">Month: </label> <select name="month" id="month">
       <option value="01">January</option>
       <option value="02">Febuary</option>